vipankumar87/symfony2-on-pagodabox/README.md

 **This is a work in progress — feedback welcome: <a href="https://twitter.com/markfoxisadj" target="_new">@markfoxisadj</a>**

 I started this repository to document a reproducible, low friction workflow for deploying  <a href="http://symfony.com/" target="_new">Symfony2</a> on <a href="http://pagodabox.com/" target="_new">PagodaBox</a>.
-It details a fresh install for bootstrapers but would be useful if you're thinking about moving your Symfony2 app to PagodaBox.
+It details a fresh install for bootstrappers but would be useful if you're thinking about moving your Symfony2 app to PagodaBox.

 ## Steps